 A long-term study, with a control group and a “brain training” group, showed major improvements after 5 years of consistent brain training.
 Experts agree that regular education, as well as learning activities, will help prevent cognitive decline in the older population.

 A new study published recently in the peer-reviewed journal Aging is a breakthrough in therapies to improve brain aging.
 The powerful study was conducted by The Sagol Center for Hyperbaric Medicine and Research.
 It proves enhanced brain function and improved cognitive capabilities resulting from novel Hyperbaric Oxygen Therapy (HBOT) treatment.

-The main areas of improvement were attention, information processing speed and executive function.
+The main areas of improvement were attention, information processing speed, and executive function.
 This is in addition to global cognitive function.
-All of which typically declines with age.
-Moreover, there was a significant correlation between the cognitive changes and improved cerebral blood flow in specific brain locations.
+All of which typically decline with age.
+Moreover, there was a significant correlation between cognitive changes and improved cerebral blood flow in specific brain locations.

 Older adults tend to lean toward easy meals and snacks.
 Unfortunately, these typically contain more processed foods and fewer nutrients.
 If you include a smoothie daily this will encourage fruit as well as vegetable consumption, healthy fats, fiber, water, and even protein.
 All good for brain health.
 Here is an easy recipe to follow:

 - 1 lime slice of a medium lime